Occupational & Environmental Medicine

 Entry to the OEM Training Program may occur at the beginning of the Basic Stage (Stage A) or at the beginning of the first Advanced Stage (Stage B).

-- An accredited position of employment that requires on average no less than 20 hours of occupational and environmental medicine practice per week
+- Have an accredited position of employment that requires on average no less than 20 hours of occupational and environmental medicine practice per week

-- Reached an agreement with an OEM Fellow to be Educational Supervisor and have had this approved by the relevant regional Training Program Director.
+- Have reached an agreement with an OEM Fellow to be Educational Supervisor and have had this approved by the relevant regional Training Program Director.

-- Have completed an Advanced Life Support (ALS) course and provided a certificate of completion to the Faculty office, and
+- Have completed an Advanced Life Support (ALS) course and provided a certificate of completion to the faculty office, and one or more of the following: Completed Stage A of the OEM training program

-- Hold Fellowship of the College of Rural and Remote Medicine (FACRRM) (applicable from 31 March 2019 application round).
+- Hold Fellowship of the Australian College of Rural and Remote Medicine

 Refer to the Royal Australasian College of Physicians for further information in relation to selection into the training program